 Download Toby’s T1D Tale from the Apple® App Store®.
 Please note, Toby’s T1D Tale is currently only available on iPad and in the United States.

-Additional Resources for Parents and Sitters about Sitting for Children with T1D
+Additional Resources for Caregivers and Sitters about Sitting for Children with T1D

 - American Diabetes Association.
 (Chiang JL, Kirkman MS, Laffel LMB, Peters AL; Type 1 Diabetes Sourcebook Authors.)
 Type 1 diabetes through the life span: a position statement of the American Diabetes Association.
 Diabetes Care.
 2014;37:2034–2054